-Rates from 1 March 2019 and are subject to change.
+Rates from 1 June 2020 and are subject to change.
 Note the advisory fuel rates are revised in March, June, September and December.
-Please contact us for any updated rates.

 In addition, a rate of 4 pence per mile can be paid to electric-only company car drivers.